-Our intellectual property (IP) and technology group is comprised of attorneys who are experienced in protecting patents, copyrights, trademarks, trade secrets, and other intangible assets.
+Our intellectual property (IP) and technology group is comprised of attorneys who are experienced in protecting copyrights, trademarks, trade secrets, and other intangible assets.
 We implement comprehensive IP protection on behalf of businesses of all sizes.
 Our clients include entrepreneurs, technology-based start-ups, established small businesses, government contractors, and multinational corporations that are seeking to preserve, protect, and commercialize the technologies and creative work behind their products and services.

 We counsel our clients concerning the use and enforcement of their trademarks.
 We have represented clients who own trademarks in false advertising, unfair competition, trademark, and trade dress disputes, including U.S. and worldwide trademark registration, clearance, protection, and opposition and cancellation proceedings before the Trademark Trial and Appeal Board.